What Is Comparative Fault?

 Home » Frequently Asked Questions » What Is Comparative Fault?

-Comparative fault, sometimes called comparative negligence or comparative responsibility, is a legal principle for personal injury claims that governs when a plaintiff is entitled to financial compensation despite sharing in the fault of an accident.
-Comparative fault rules are used in the vast majority of states, but there are different ways jurisdictions approach this principle.
+Comparative fault, also called comparative negligence or comparative responsibility, is a legal principle for personal injury claims that governs when an injured victim is entitled to financial compensation despite sharing in the fault in an accident.

 Is Illinois a No Fault State for Car Accidents?

-No. Illinois is NOT a no fault state for car accidents.
-Instead, it follows the legal doctrine of modified comparative negligence.
-This means that each driver is assigned a percentage of blame in the accident.
-If you are found to be less than 50% at fault, you are allowed to seek compensation for your injuries from the other driver’s negligence under Illinois law.
+No. Illinois is NOT a no fault state for all car accidents, truck, and motorcycle crashes.
+Instead, it follows the modified comparative negligence principle.
+This means that each person is assigned a percentage of blame in the accident.

 An Example of Illinois' Modified Comparative Negligence